Eoghan Corry

 Eoghan Corry (Eoghan Ó Cómhraí; born 19 January 1961) is an Irish journalist and author.
-He is the lead commentator on travel for media in Ireland, having edited travel sections in national newspapers and travel publications since the 1980s.
+He has edited travel sections in national newspapers and travel publications since the 1980s.
 A former sportswriter and sports editor he has written books on sports history, and was founding story-editor of the Gaelic Athletic Association Museum at Croke Park, Dublin, Ireland.

 Awards

 For service to tourism Cory has been designated a Kentucky Colonel and a freeman of the city of Baltimore.
 Corry was awarded a lifetime "contribution to the industry" award at the Irish Travel Industry Awards in Dublin on 22 January 2016.
 He received the Business Travel Journalist of the year award in London in October 2015.
 Previous awards include Irish sportswriter of the year, young journalist of the year, Seamus Kelly award, MacNamee award for coverage of Gaelic Games and short-listing for sports book of the year.

 Early life

 Corry was born in Dublin, the third of four children of Patrick Corry (1916–1971) from Kilmacduane, Cooraclare and Anne Corry née MacMahon (1929–2009) from Clahanmore, Milltown Malbay, both from County Clare.
 He grew up in Ardclough, Straffan, County Kildare, Ireland.